funnyzak/go-gin/README.md

 ### CI/CD

-You can click `Use this template` to create a new repository based on this project. and add Secrets Keys: `DOCKER_USERNAME` and `DOCKER_PASSWORD` in the repository settings.
+You can fork this repository and add Secrets Keys: `DOCKER_USERNAME` and `DOCKER_PASSWORD` in the repository settings.
 And when you push the code, it will automatically build binary and docker image and push to the Docker Hub.

 ## Structure